Horizon North is changing tack within Pardot

 How Horizon North is reinvesting in Pardot to enhance functionality and ROI

-Horizon North is a publicly listed corporation (TSX: HNL.TO) providing a full range of industrial, commercial, and residential products and services.
-[Their] Industrial division supplies workforce accommodations, camp management services, access solutions, maintenance and utilities.
-[Their] Modular Construction division integrates modern design concepts and technology with state of the art, off-site manufacturing processes; producing high quality building solutions for commercial and residential offerings including offices, hotels, and retail buildings, as well as distinctive single detached dwellings and multi-family residential structures.
-As a result of [their] diverse product and service offerings, Horizon North is uniquely positioned to meet the needs of [their] customers in numerous sectors, anywhere in Canada.
-(LinkedIn)
+Horizon North provides a full range of industrial, commercial, and residential products and services.
+Their industrial division supplies workforce accommodations, camp management services, access solutions, maintenance and utilities.
+Their modular construction division integrates modern design concepts and technology with state of the art, off-site manufacturing processes; producing high quality building solutions for commercial and residential offerings including offices, hotels, and retail buildings, as well as distinctive single detached dwellings and multi-family residential structures.

 To improve their marketing operations, Horizon North had already implemented Pardot and integrated it with their Salesforce instance but were finding that they weren’t able to leverage the platform as they had originally envisioned.
 They sought out Traction on Demand to help them better understand Pardot as a platform and how to make the most of their investment.